-All applicants must have a current and approved Water System Plan (WSP) or a Small Water System Management Program (SWSMP) by November 30, 2023.
+All applicants must have a current and approved Water System Plan (WSP) or a Small Water System Management Program (SWSMP) by November 30, 2024.
+If your SWSMP was approved prior to November 30, 2018, please contact your regional planner.
+You may be required to update your SWSMP.